AndreVallestero/hatch-pattern-editor/docs/dashed-lines-about.md

-# Hash patterns with dashed lines
+# Hatch patterns with dashed lines
 1. Open an existing PAT file or create a new file in a text editor that saves in ASCII format (for example, Notepad on Windows® or TextEdit on Mac OS®).
 2. Create a header line that includes an asterisk and a pattern name.
 The name of the hatch pattern is limited to 31 characters.